 The Injeongmun gate on the left

-Injeongjeon Hall – this is the throne hall inside the complex.
+Injeongjeon Hall is the throne hall inside the complex.
 It has been used by the king and his retinue for councils and meetings with foreign guests.
 Aside from that, there were also coronations here and other royal events such as weddings.
 From two of the sides up front, you will see stones according to which they oriented themselves as to where they should be standing according to their importance and the rank of the guest.

 Despite that the original buildings of Changdeokgung were destroyed by a fire, for their reconstruction, it has been claimed that they keep their high level of authenticity.